LTspice Tutorial: Part 6

 .model FDS6680A VDMOS(Rg=3 Rd=5m Rs=1m Vto=2.2 Kp=63 Cgdmax=2n Cgdmin=1n Cgs=1.9n Cjo=1n Is=2.3p Rb=6m mfg=Fairchild Vds=30 Ron=15m Qg=27n)

 Note: the characteristics Vds, Ron and Qg are actually ignored by LTspice.
-These are only added to aid the user to compare MOSFETs.
+These are only added to aid the user in comparing MOSFETs.

 Therefore an example template MOSFET model is